athaeryn/leaf/README.md

 _"No commits left behind."_

-**NOTE: This is a work in progress, and the functionality described below is mostly a roadmap.
-Currently, `leaf-collector` is working, but that's about it.
+**NOTE: This is a work in progress, and some of the functionality described below may not have been implemented.
+I'd really appreciate feedback of any variety!**
-Check back, it should be done soon!**

 Leaf is a wrapper for git that keeps track of where your repositories are, then tells you if you have any changes you forgot to push when you tell it you're